 Organization of clinical laboratory, Introduction to instrumentation and automation in clinical biochemistry laboratories safety regulations and first aid.
 General comments on specimen collection, types of specimen for biochemical analysis.
 Precision, accuracy, quality control, precautions and limitations.

 Unit II: Evaluation of biochemical changes in diseases

 Basic hepatic, renal and cardiovascular physiology.
 Biochemical symptoms associated with disease and their evaluation.
-Diagnostic biochemical profile.
+Thyroid profile.
+Gastric, Pancreatic & Intestinal function.